 9. Compare Fuel Prices Before Refueling

 Fuel prices can vary significantly from one station to another.
 Encourage drivers to use apps or fleet management tools that provide real-time fuel price comparisons so they can refuel at the cheapest locations.
+Some ways to ensure cost-effective refueling include:- Using fuel cards that offer discounts at specific stations

 - Monitoring fuel price trends and refueling when prices are low